BMC Offers 15% Property Tax Rebate For Residential Complexes That Process Waste

-While the three grounds saw the amount of dump getting reduced to 7,100 metric tomme (mt) daily from 9,600 mt after the launch of the new rule, compliance rate has been low.
-Of the 3,365 bulk generators, only 1,064 are segregating and processing waste while 676 have sought extension from the BMC to set up a waste treatment facility.
+While the three grounds saw the amount of dump getting reduced to 7,100 metric tomme (mt) daily from 9,600 mt after the launch of the new rule, the compliance rate has been low.
+Of the 3,367 bulk generators, only 1,689 are segregating and processing waste.
+Sometime back, 676 of these units sought extension from the BMC to set up a waste treatment facility.
 The remaining went silent on the issue.
-This has prompted the BMC launch into action, especially against those who have decided to stay silent.
+This prompted the BMC launch into action, especially against those who have decided to stay silent.

-According to media reports, the civic body, the richest in the country, has lodged FIRs (first information report) against 18 housing societies and commercials setups over non-compliance of its order.
-It has also sent prosecution notice to another 1,317 bulk waste generators for the non-compliance.
-Members of the housing societies and commercial establishments against whom an FIR has been lodged are looking at a jail term of up to two years or a fine of Rs 50,000.
+According to media reports, the civic body, the richest in the country, had lodged FIRs (first information report) against 18 housing societies and commercials setups over non-compliance of its order.
+It had also sent prosecution notices to another 1,317 bulk waste generators for the non-compliance.
+Members of the housing societies and commercial establishments against whom an FIR had been lodged are looking at a jail term of up to two years or a fine of Rs 50,000.

 It is relevant to note here that Mumbai, according to a recent report by the World Health Organization, is the fourth most polluted city in the world, with PM10 levels in the city air hitting 104 mpcm in 2016.